Updated Mar 01, 2026

 Configure Push Notifications

 Once scheduling is set up, the next step is to enable notifications.
-Push notifications only work if your app is installed as a native iOS, Android, or PWA build - they won't function in web preview mode.
+Push notifications only work if your app is installed as a progressive web app or native app—they won't function in web preview mode.
 Users must also be logged in and grant notification permissions when prompted.

 Since Adalo's built-in actions trigger instantly, you can't schedule notifications directly for a future time.
 To address this, use a third-party service like Adastacks.
 Here's how: